kalzaf50/cyberheist/README.md

 ## OBJECTIVE
 1. Infiltrate the underground lair.
-2. Beat the CPU that's controlling the city.
+2. Shut down the company's server.
 3. Escape the lair.

 ## KEYBOARD CONTROLS